pragmaticivan/ivansantos.me/README.md

-# ivansjr.com.br Jekyll theme
+# ivansjr.com website

-This is the theme I'm using in [my personal site](http://ivansjr.com.br).
+This is the theme I'm using in [my personal site](http://ivansjr.com).
 Feel free to study its implementation and suggest code improvements.